Use websites instead of virtual directories in IIS

 https://exampledomain.com/exampleportal/ |

-You could run multiple portals with the same domain or host name but with different virtual directories.
+You could operate several portals with different virtual directories with the same domain or host name.

 The corresponding URLs could look like this, for example: